argoproj/argo-cd/docs/operator-manual/server-commands/argocd-util_config_app.md

       --directory-include string                  Set glob expression used to include files from application source path --directory-recurse                         Recurse directory
-      --env string                                Application environment to monitor -f, --file string                               Filename or URL to Kubernetes manifests for the app --helm-chart string                         Helm Chart name
+      --env string                                Application environment to monitor
+      --helm-chart string                         Helm Chart name
       --helm-set stringArray                      Helm set values on the command line (can be repeated to set several values: --helm-set key1=val1 --helm-set key2=val2)
       --helm-set-file stringArray                 Helm set values from respective files specified via the command line (can be repeated to set several values: --helm-set-file key1=path1 --helm-set-file key2=path2)